hikari-ongaku/ongaku/docs/gs/player.md

 === "Force looping"

-    The following method will force loop the player, whether it is looping or not.
+    The following method will force loop the player, whether it is looping.

     ```py
     player.set_loop(False)